codurance/site/_posts/2018-01-20-automated-code-styling.md

 author: Jorge Gueorguiev Garcia
 layout: post
 asset-type: post
-title: "Automated Coding Style (or why not to use it)"
+title: "Autoformatting and Automated Coding Style (or why not to use it)"
 date: 2018-01-20 09:25:06
-description: Should you use an automated coding style system like Sonarqube?
-Let's look at the evolution of style
+description: Should you use an autoformatting tool or an automated coding style system like Sonarqube?
+Let's look at my thought evolution.
 image:
     src: /assets/custom/img/blog/2018-01-05-tetris-failed-experiment-next-steps/tetris.png
 tags: